 The Heidelberg University Master of Arts in Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) through March 31, 2019.
-This program is designed to meet the academic requirements for those students who are seeking licensure as a Professional Counselor (PC), Professional Clinical Counselor (PCC), or a Professional School Counselor (PSC) in the state of Ohio.
+It is approved by the Ohio Counselor Social Worker and Marriage/Family Therapy Board (OCSWMFT) through March 31, 2019.
+Additionally, the school concentration meets the Department of Higher Education Chancellor's requirement and the State Board of Education's standards leading to the school counselor license until the spring 2022 review cycle.
+This program is designed to meet the academic requirements for those students who are seeking licensure as a Licensed Professional Counselor (LPC), Licensed Professional Clinical Counselor (LPCC), or a Licensed Professional School Counselor (LPSC) primarily in the state of Ohio.
+Requirements for licensure eligibility vary slightly from state to state.
+Please check with the appropriate licensing body in the state where you intend to practice to verify that the coursework and field placement requirements of the MAC program will meet the eligibility criteria for the state credentials you seek.